EC1 Science and Technology Centre in Łódź: Energy Conversion

-Energy conversion path - The historical and technical path, focuses on the original character of the site at the different periods and presents of the energy conversion based on a conventional coal-fired thermal power station.
+"Energy Conversion" is the historical and technical exhibition focusing on the original character of the site at different periods; it presents energy conversion based on a conventional coal-fired thermal power station.
 The historical part of the path includes: stories of former employees, archival materials, history of the place from the beginning to the present, historical context of Lodz, importance for the Lodz city and national energy industry.

 The technical part of the path focuses on the usage, transportation and importance of: coal, water/steam, air (oxygen), and the use and importance of the various components of a power station / cogeneration station in the production of heat and power.

 In addition, the potential of using other fossil fuels is mentioned and a model for a nuclear power plant is presented in the subject of conventional energy.
 In the alternative energy topic, models of a geothermal power plant, a pumped storage power plant, a photovoltaic system, and a wind turbine blade are presented and discussed.

-Development of knowledge and civilization - The interactive path presents some of experiments, discoveries and inventions that were the milestones in the development of mankind incl. simple machines, electromagnetic radiation.
+Development of knowledge and civilization

+The "Development of knowledge and civilization" interactive exhibition presents some of experiments, discoveries and inventions that were the milestones in the development of mankind.
+Among them are simple machines and electromagnetic radiation.

+Microworld - Macroworld

-Microworld - Macroworld - An insightful path that depicts the world at full scale from micro-objects to the largest objects in the universe.
+Microworld - Macroworld presents a visual and conceptual journey across scales, depicting objects ranging from the microscopic to the largest structures in the universe.

-National Centre for Film Culture

-In October 2023, a new film center known as the National Centre for Film Culture (NCKF) officially opened in EC1.
-The complex includes sound, post-production, animation and special effects studios.
-The Kino Polonia main exhibition is devoted to showcasing the 120-year history of Polish film and presents the largest ever collection related to the domestic movie industry.